 Register for the free Healthy Dating Webinar to learn more about this course: Healthy Dating Webinar | Choose Recovery Services

 Article written by Amie Woolsey, certified betrayal trauma & divorce coach.
-Amie utilizes key principles and tools that have blessed her life in her long journey with infidelity and divorce in her coaching with both WORTH and Choose Recovery Services.
+Amie utilizes key principles and tools that have blessed her life in her long journey with infidelity and divorce in her coaching with Choose Recovery Services.
 To learn more about Amie or to schedule with her, you can read her bio here.